ArifJSyed/GDPR_Obfuscator/README.md

 - Raises: ValueError: If the S3 URL is invalid or if the file type is unsupported.

-  Full documentation can be found here: https://arifjsyed.github.io/GDPR_Obfuscator/
+  Further documentation can be found here: https://arifjsyed.github.io/GDPR_Obfuscator/